SpenceKonde/ATTinyCore/README.md

 ### Non-supported parts
 * [tinyAVR 0/1/2-series](https://github.com/SpenceKonde/megaTinyCore/) Modern tinyAVR (with 0, 1, or 2 as next-to-last digit) are supported by my megaTinyCore instead.
 They are totally different in every way except the "t-word" in the name, and the fact that they're great parts and work well with Arduino.
 * [ATtiny13/13A](https://github.com/MCUdude/MicroCore/) are supported by MicroCore by @MCUdude
 * ATtiny26 are not supported by any Arduino core.
 They are the obsolete predecesor to the '261, which itself is ancient).
-I will accept a PR to add support but will not use my own limited development time for such obsolete parts.
+I will accept a PR to add support but will not use my own limited development time for such old and uninspiring parts.
-* ATtiny 4/5/10/11 and any other "AVRrc" (reduced core) parts (hey, do you know of one that works on these? - if you have one that works, but are stymied by the toolchain problems, hit me up in discussions, I can get you a working toolchain package, and am happy to link to your core provided you return that favor)
+* ATtiny 4/5/10/11 and any other "AVRrc" (reduced core) parts (hey, do you know of a core that works on these? - if you have one that works, but are stymied by the toolchain problems, hit me up in discussions, I think I have or can make you a working toolchain package, and am happy to link to your core provided you return that favor.
+Heck, even if you just jacked the toolchain and didn't even acknowledge it, I'd be better off because I could answer people asking about it with a link instead of an explanation of why I don't and won't support them)

 ## Quick Gotcha list - having trouble, read these!